-Ten Job Opportunity Building Zones have been designated by the Commissioner of Employment and Economic Development, effective January 1, 2004.
+Ten Job Opportunity Building Zones have been designated by the Commissionerof Employment and Economic Development, effective January 1, 2004.
 The maximum duration of a zone is generally twelve years.
 Zones must be outside the seven-county metropolitan area, and each zone may contain up to 5,000 acres and can be divided into separate noncontiguous subzones.
 Also included in the program are up to five Agricultural Processing Facility Zones.

 These provisions were enacted in 2003 and were last modified in 2006.
+Job Opportunity Building Zones generally expire after 2015.
+In certain cases, the duration of the zone is extended.

 Fiscal Year Impact

-2012 2013 2014 2015
+2014 2015 2016 2017

-State General Fund \$6,200,000 \$6,300,000 \$7,000,000 \$7,800,000
+State General Fund \$6,700,000 \$6,700,000 \$6,700,000 \$200,000

-2.31 DISPOSITION OF FARM PROPERTY
+2.28 DISPOSITION OF FARM PROPERTY